Child Development and Milestones: Your 3-Year-Old

-You’ve blinked, and now suddenly, your baby is a “big” three-year-old going on 13!
+You’ve blinked, and now suddenly, your baby is a “big” 3-year-old going on 13!
 Your little one has now officially passed the terrible twos stage, and has entered what are know as “the magic years.”
 This is because he finally seems ready to settle down and listen to you, and also because he develops a magical sense of imagination and curiosity during this stage.
-So, what 36 month old milestones should you expect?
+So, what 3-year-old milestones should you expect?

 In this article, you’ll learn about some common 3-year-old milestones and get reassurance that your mighty little 3-year-old is right on track.
 However, you should also keep in mind that children develop at their own pace and therefore, may hit various “milestones” at different times.

 If you are worried in any way at all about your child’s development, it’s always best to talk to your paediatrician.